Polite decline

 The hard ones.

-Can I customise the rejection message?+
+Can I customise the decline message?+

 Yes.
 Default copy is professional and warm.
 You can edit per-job or per-account.
 We won't let you send anything rude — that's your reputation.